BrnCPrz/PedyR/README.md

 ### getF()

-Calculates the inbreeding coefficient (see [[1](http://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-24-4-305)]) for each individual in the pedigree.
+Calculates the inbreeding coefficient [[1](http://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-24-4-305)] for each individual in the pedigree.

 ### getGen()